maarten-pennings/howto/c64functions/readme.md

 ```

 This matches what we captured earlier, see the last two columns.
-Recall this stack grows upwards, so earlier pushes are lower.
+Recall this stack dump visually grows upwards, so earlier pushes are lower.

 ```txt
    ret  | 00 |  ret  |  ret  | @ arg | basic | saved arg